-PR /EARS TAR GET LEVELS OF SERVICE HOW WE MEASURE PERFORMANCE 2015/16 Actual 2016/17 Actual 201 7/ 18 Target 2018/19 2019/20 2020/21 2021-28 ADDITIONAL INFORMATION We will have an effective wastewater system that provides an appropriate level of protection.
-The number of dryImage: constraint of the sewageImage: constraint of the sewageImag We will protect the environment by ensuring our wastewater is properly treated before being discharged to our environment.
+PRE EVIOUS YEARS TAR GET LEVELS OF SERVICE HOW WE MEASURE PERFORMANCE 2015/16 Actual 2016/17 Actual 201 7/18 Target 2018/19 2019/20 2020/21 2021-28 ADDITIONAL INFORMATION We will have an effective wastewater system that provides an appropriate level of protection.
+The number of dry weather sewage overflows from our wastewater system, (expressed per 1,000 connections per year to our wastewater system).
+7 complaints in total 7 complaints in total 1 cor conne nplain ections tot s per s Dry weather applies to days when less than 1mm of rain has fallen during a continuous 24 hour period.
+This is measured by our Customer Request Management system.
+We will protect the environment by ensuring our wastewater is properly treated before being discharged to our environment.
 Compliance with our resource consents for discharge from our wastewater (measured by the number of: abatement notices, infringement notices, enforcement orders, and convictions, received in relation to those resource consents).
-Ze Pro Z¢ ero Properly treating wastewater means the number of contaminants is minimised before the treated wastewater is discharged.
+Zero Properly treating wastewater means the number of contaminants is minimised before the treated wastewater is discharged.
 Waikato Regional Council monitors our resource consents and provides an assessment on the year's compliance.
 This is measured by our internal records.
-We will have reliable wastewater systems and will respond to in other fault in our wastewater system, Overflows can occur.
-It is important that the community is aware of this and these events are recorded, reviewed and mitigated where practical. to requests for service from our residents in a timely manner.
-Resolution time: from the time that we receive notification to the time that service personnel confirm resolution of the blockage or other fault 2 hours and 29 minutes 19 hours and 36 minutes Me edian: 24 hc ours Overflows into dwellings are the most serious as they present an immediate danger to health.
+Where we attend to sewa we will measure the follo ockag e or c other fault in our wastewater system, We will have reliable wastewater systems and will respond to requests for Attendance time: from the time that we receive notification to the time that service personnel reach the site 40 minutes 24.5 minutes M edian: 4 ho urs Overflows can occur.
+It is important that the community is aware of this and these events are recorded, reviewed and mitigated where practical. service from our residents in a timely manner.
+Resolution time: from the time that we receive notification to the time that service personnel confirm resolution of the blockage or other fault 2 hours and 29 minutes 19 hours and 36 minutes Median: 24 hours Overflows into dwellings are the most serious as they present an immediate danger to health.
 Measured by our Customer Request Management system.

-These are mandatory performance measures that have been introduced for all councils around New Zealand
+\ These are mandatory performance measures that have been introduced for all councils around New Zealand

-HOW WE PRI EVIOUS YEARS TAR GET LEVELS OF SERVICE MEASURE PERFORMANCE 2015/16 Actual 2016/17 Actual 2017/18 Target 2018/19 2019/20 2020/21 2021-28 ADDITIONAL INFORMATION The total number of connections per year nts receiv ved by Co uncil about : any of the e following (expressed as 1000 We will have reliable wastewater systems and will respond to requests for service Sewage odour 3 complaints in total 4 complaints in total 4 per 1,000 connections (32 total) from our residents in a timely manner.
-Wastewater system faults 36 complaints in total Wastewater servic 16 complaints community is pro per 1,000 risk of infectious d We will have reliable wastewater systems and will respond to Wastewater system blockages 17 complaints in total 22 complaints in total 8 per 1,000 connections (64 total) connections (128 total) by wastewater.
+HOW WE PRI EVIOUS YEARS TAR GET LEVELS OF SERVICE MEASURE PERFORMANCE 2015/16 Actual 2016/17 Actual 2017/18 Target 2018/19 2019/20 2020/21 2021-28 ADDITIONAL INFORMATION The total number of complaints received by Council about connections per year). ofthe e following (expressed as 1000 We will have reliable wastewater systems and will respond to requests for service Sewage odour 3 complaints in total 4 complaints in total 4 per 1,000 connections (32 total) from our residents in a timely manner.
+Wastewater system faults in total s in total hections (16 Wastewater services ensure our community is protected from the risk of infectious diseases spread We will have reliable wastewater systems and will respond to Wastewater system blockages 17 complaints in total 22 complaints in total 8 per 1.000 connections (64 total) con tota 28 by wastewater.
 This is measured by our Customer Request Management system. requests for service from our residents in a timely manner.
 Council's response to issues with our wastewater system 1 complaint in total 1 complaint in total 2 per 1,000 connections (16 total)

-These are mandatory performance measures that have been introduced for all councils around New Zealand
+\ These are mandatory performance measures that have been introduced for all councils around New Zealand